ForgottenGlory/Living-Skyrim/FAQ.md

 **Immersive Spell Learning allows me to still read the spell tome to learn spells instantly!**
 Yes, this is a known issue and is somewhat intended.
 Legacy of the Dragonborn's museum counts spell tomes towards its display count, so rather than have players find/buy two copies of a spell tome (one to learn from and the other to store in the museum), I've opted to allow spell tomes to stay in your inventory.
 If you don't like having the temptation of "cheating" and don't mind having to hunt down a second copy of the book, you can always enable "Destroy Spell Tomes" in the Immersive Spell Learning MCM.

+**The shadows on trees/grass/etc disappear while moving but reappear when standing still!**
+Try changing your Skyrim.ini in MO2's INI Editor such that fSunShadowUpdateTime=0 and fSunUpdateThreshold=0.
+These numbers can be adjusted anywhere from 0 to 2, you may have to try a few different combinations to get the issue to go away.